RaVeR76/bufcwoman/readme.md

 * As a user I want to be able to visit the website and see what the football club is all about
 * As a user I want see when training takes place and on what days
 * As a user I want to be able to contact the club by email or phone
-* As a user I want to know who the sponsors are that support the club
+* As a user I want to know who the sponsors are, that support the club
 * As a user I want to be able to connect to the clubs Facebook page

 ### **Site Owner Goals**